What on Earth is Aquascaping?

 A Nature Style aquascape is often a miniature imitation of a normal landscape.
 This can be created by a layout of hardscapes and hills with a number of kinds of vegetation.

 An Iwagumi Style aquascape usually contains the smallest amount of hardscapes to go along with a small assortment of plant species (typically 1-3 types).
 This is often designed with an odd number of stones on either side within the aquarium.

 A dutch style aquascape has a variety of plants with different styles, sizes, and color.
 This produces a lavish, packed habitat that mimics a forest.
+Here is aquatic surfactant.